galaxyproject/training-material/topics/metabolomics/tutorials/lcms/tutorial.md

  Apart from the PDF file, the main three outcomes from the CAMERA.annotate module are three columns added in the variableMetadata file:
  - isotopes: the name says everything
- - adduct: same here; this column is filled only in the iAll functions' mode
+ - adduct: same here; this column is filled only in the 'All functions' mode
  - pcgroup: this stands for Pearson's correlation group; it corresponds to groups of ions that match regarding retention time and intensity correlations, leading to think that maybe they could come from the same original metabolite.